 The Visitation and Guest Policy is a shared responsibility between the students of a community and community staff.
 Students are encouraged to notify their Resident Advisor or Community Director of potential violations of this policy in a timely manner.
-The Department of Housing and Residential Education has two defined levels of visitation:
+Carolina Housing has two defined levels of visitation:

 Guests are permitted with roommate consent Sunday through Thursday from 9:00 am to 1:00 am; Friday and Saturday from 9:00 am to 2:00 am in Hardin, Kenan, Manly, Graham, and Aycock Residence Halls.

 - Unescorted guests in the residential facilities.
 Guests must call their resident host from outside the building in order to gain entry.

 - Failure to receive approval from roommate/suitemates to have guest(s).
 A resident’s rights to privacy, sleep, and study take precedence over the rights of a host to have a guest.

 - Guest(s) staying more than three (3) nights in a given week, six (6) nights in a given month and more than two (2) weekends in a given month.

 - Habitation of a room by anyone other than residents assigned to that room.

 - Guests staying or sleeping in spaces other than their host's room.

 Residents are not permitted to paint their rooms.
 Charges will be assessed to the student's account at the end of the year if damage to walls exceeds ordinary wear and tear.